packetstream/jekyll-now/_posts/2019-09-13-Introducing-PacketStream's-ProxySampler.md

 PacketStream, the world’s first residential proxy network powered by peer-to-peer technology, widely-known for our reliable service and innovative tools that help our clients achieve business success through automation.

-Recently, we added another CLI tool to our arsenal – the ProxySampler.
+Recently, we added another CLI tool to our arsenal – ProxySampler.

-The ProxySampler is an open-source Command Line Interface (CLI) tool that can be used to test proxies and measure their health and performance.
+ProxySampler is an open-source Command Line Interface (CLI) tool that can be used to test proxies and measure their health and performance.

 Proxies are essential elements in business automation.
 Thus, you must constantly monitor the speed and reliability of their infrastructure.